seamplex/feenox/doc/README.markdown

 ## Case files

-Detailed solutions of benchmarks, V&V cases and/or problems with industrial interest.
+Detailed solutions of benchmarks, V\&V cases and/or problems with industrial interest.
 These cases include parametric studies for mesh convergence, comparisons with analytical or other programs, efficiency measurements, etc. Since these cases involve other tools, figures, data